waxmittmann/docker/dockerNotes.md

 Stopping a linked container breaks the link, since ip address will be freed.
 This means that we will need to restart dependent containers to re-establish links if a linked container fails.

-# Skipping the Isolation chapter for now
+# ... skipping the Isolation chapter for now ...

 # Packaging for Distribution
 Use `docker commit {containerName} {newImageName}` to create new image from {containerName}.
 The `-a` flag sets the author, the `-m` flag adds a commit message.